 - Use a network cable to connect computer with the wireless router, of course, it can also be directly connected using wireless search, but for a newbie I recommend to use your network cable to connect to it directly.

 - Once connected, open a browser, enter 192.168.0.1 in the address bar to enter the wireless router’s setup screen, the default login user name and password are usually ‘admin’, you can refer to the instructions in manual(the simplest way is to take a look at the shell of your router, there’s always an instruction), or you can visit Default Router Username and Password List here.

-- After successful logged into the interface, the Router Setup Wizard will automatically pop up by default.
+- After successful logged into the interface, the Router Setup Page will automatically pop up by default.
 Select Setup Wizard, then a window of instructions will pop up, you can set the basic parameters of the router through the wizard, or you can just click ‘Next’.
 Then you can set up your router step by step using the Setup Wizard.
 Select internet way, usually ADSL users will choose the first PPPoE, if you are using a different network service providers, select the following two according to the actual situation, if you do not know how to choose, choose the automatic option to facilitate the novice to operate, after finished selecting, click Next.
 Enter your account and password you get from your network service provider, after your finish this, click Next.

 Step 2: After the setup is complete, restart wireless router, then we come to the wireless settings section.

 - Set the SSID name, which by default is your router model, this is the device name when you are search the network, you can change it according to your own preferences and easy to recognize.

 - The rest part can be based on the system default setting options, there’s no need to change, but in the network security settings you must set a password to prevent network rubbing.
 After setting, click Next.
 At this point, you’ve done the wireless router settings.

 - Reboot the router and then you can connect it to the Internet with wireless access.